Learn something new every day More Info... by email

 Hydraulic seals are crucial in relation to the safe functioning of a hydraulic cylinder.
 Industries that use heavy equipment, such as automotive, aerospace, government, oil, and gas rely on improving hydraulic seal technology.
 The explosion of the Challenger space shuttle in 1986 was mainly attributed to malfunctioning hydraulic seals caused by low temperatures that solidified the seal's inner material, thus preventing a proper seal.

 Worn out hydraulic seals also present safety concerns, but can often be prevented by using a hydraulic cylinder with a smooth inside surface.
-The outside surface of a hydraulic cylinder is usually constructed from aluminum, steel, cast iron, or bronze.
+The outside surface of the cylinder is usually constructed from aluminum, steel, cast iron, or bronze.
 Cylinder covers hold the piston rod and can be square, round, or custom-designed to fit each specific cylinder.

 The simplest hydraulic systems consist of two pistons and a fluid-filled pipe.
 Pistons used in hydraulic systems are made in one, two, or three pieces depending on the speed and force required by the machine.
 One piece of heavy construction machinery uses up to eight hydraulic cylinders that may need as much as 100 gallons of oil.